 - Your personal situation (ie. spouse, family, children and liabilities).
 When do you want to work?
 How responsive can you be to your clients?

 - What is your personal risk tolerance?
 How will your income be changing as you make the transition to full-time self-employment?
 (Unless you’re looking to start a side hustle, which is totally cool too!)

-While none of this is set in stone, it’s a good idea to sit down and spend some time thinking about what you want your business to “look like.”
-After all, one of the major perks of being a virtual assistant is crafting a business (and life!) by design in a way that totally works for you.
+While none of this is set in stone, it’s a good idea to sit down and spend some time thinking about what you’d like your business to “look like.”
+After all, one of the major perks of being a Virtual Assistant is crafting a business (and life!) by design in a way that totally works for you.

 2. Decide Which Virtual Assistant Services You’ll Offer Your Clients

 Making a decision on services to get started with is a sticking point for many new VAs.
 The good news is, it doesn’t have to be.
 There’s no rulebook anywhere that says you have to stick with a specific service offering once you start and again – you want to pick a few services (ideally two to three) that you can get started with right away.

 As you start earning income, you can decide which services you’d like to learn more about and branch into as you build your business!

 When most people think of typical VA services the things that come to mind are checking email, returning phone calls, managing their client’s calendar and other remote administrative support.

 In many instances, VA services can include those things, but as we’ve covered previously there are plenty of other Virtual Assistant services you can offer as well.